jgke/Joulu_2014-15/README.md

         $ make doc

-After compilation, documentation is located at doc/*.pdf.
+After compilation, documentation is located at doc/*.pdf, and doxygen output is located at doc/html/index.html.

 depends on:
 * texi2pdf
+* doxygen

 usage
 =====